Compensated scholarly and professional outside activities

 - Holding office in or undertaking an editorial office or duties for a scholarly journal, academic press, or professional organization.

-- Site visits to public, academic, or non-profit institutions in connection with accreditation, audits, sponsored project review, or similar activities.
+- Site visits to public, academic, or non-profit institutions in connection with accreditation, audits, sponsor project reviews, research or similar activities.